This post on making a homemade sugar scrub was compensated but all opinions are my own.

 It’s so nice to take a relaxing shower to have a quality soap with a complementary sugar scrub.
 The Energy Essential Oil blend has a lovely citrus scent with rosemary undertones; it is vibrant and refreshing.
 Personally I like a product that provides the scent when I am using it but that doesn’t linger on my skin and both my soaps and this sugar scrub do just that.

-Nature’s Truth also has mini diffusers so that if you’d like to bring your favorite essential oil’s fragrance into your home you can.
+You can also find mini diffusers so that if you’d like to bring your favorite essential oil’s fragrance into your home you can.
 Aromatherapy is a way to learn the way that scent can help alter your mood – much like the smell of chocolate chip cookies baking always makes people smile.

 Essential oils can also be used in making candles, household cleaners, air fresheners, linen sprays and many more delightfully fragrant items.
 You just have to decide what scents you like and then a world of beautiful aromas awaits.